You don’t have to be a crochet guru to make these. It’s a quick and cheap way how to fix some holes or add original decoration to the child’s clothes.

 My 4-year-old son had two pairs of trousers in his draw with worn knees but the trousers weren’t outgrown yet.
 Such a shame as the trousers were otherwise in reasonable condition and he could still wear them on those messy days.

 I don’t try to save and repair everything.
 I never repair socks for example.
 If they have a hole I put them straight in the bin.
 But I wasn’t ready to get rid of my son’s trousers yet.
 I considered ordering some iron-on knee patches from Amazon.
-It was tempting as I found some in shape of dinosaurs that my son would certainly love.
+It was tempting as I found some in that my son would certainly love.

 But come on, I am talking about worn trousers.
 There must be an easier way how to patch the trousers without spending any money.